 3 of the best used drivers under £250

-Three game-improvement drivers that swing well above their used price tag, and the player each one suits best.
+Three game-improvement drivers that swing well above their used price tag, with CaddyIndex scores and the player each one suits best.

 The new-driver release cycle is like most things these days, phones, TVs, laptops.
 Every January a manufacturer announces a face that's ten percent more efficient and the media dutifully writes 1,500 words about it.
-The honest version: driver tech advancement has slowed down for a few years now.
-The 2021–2022 generation already gets ~99% of the ball speed of the latest releases, and at amateur swing speeds you'd struggle to tell them apart on a real golf shot.
+The honest version: driver tech has slowed right down for a few years now.
+The 2021-2022 generation already gets about 99% of the ball speed of the latest releases, and at amateur swing speeds you'd struggle to tell them apart on a real golf shot.

 What has changed is the price.
 A newly released driver is £500+.
-The same head, two or three years older and lightly used, sits comfortably under £250, and that where the value is.
-You can spend the rest on lessons, balls, or actually playing and reap much better improvements.
+The same head, two or three years older and lightly used, sits comfortably under £250, and that's where the value is.
+You can put the difference towards lessons, balls, or actually playing, and reap far better improvements that way.

-We've picked three of the best used drivers under £250 that are reliably in stock at this price point across UK pre-owned retailers.
+We've picked three of the best used drivers under £250 that are reliably in stock across UK pre-owned retailers, with each one's CaddyIndex (our 0-100 rating) on the card so you can see how they compare.

 High launch, great distance with slow swings, very forgiving on the heel and toe.
 This one is easy to launch, and breathes confidence with its forgiveness, for this reason it's our caddycompare pick of the three..